JinnZ2/Mandala-Computing/README.md

 Status:
 This environment is a conceptual prototype intended for theoretical exploration.
 It does not perform real computation on input problems but models and visualizes the potential of a fractal-geometric computing architecture.

+Clarification on P vs NP and Related Models

+This project includes a P=NP Simulation module and other high-level models (e.g., unified field approximation, consciousness emergence) strictly as conceptual experiments within a symbolic-geometric framework.

+It does not present a formal proof, refutation, or computational solution to these problems as they are defined in classical mathematics or computer science.
+Instead, the simulator explores how such challenges might be reframed or made irrelevant in a nonlinear, fractal-mandala paradigm where computation is expressed spatially rather than linearly.

+The intention is exploratory and architectural, not adversarial to established domains.
+Readers should interpret these modules as thought experiments and visualizations rather than conventional proofs or algorithms.

 Intended Audience:
 Researchers in unconventional computation, AI emergence, quantum simulation, complexity theory, or those exploring biologically-inspired or geometrically-rooted architectures for future computing systems.